Can an ambitious Israeli-American guy living in Jerusalem bring solar generated electricity to millions in neighboring Africa?

 At home in Israel, Yossi and his wife’s children include two adopted Ethiopian sons.
 An additional supporting character will be Yossi’s wife, Rabbi Susan Silverman – “Green Rebel” director Stein documented her well-known struggle for women to be able to pray at the Western Wall).

 Africa boasts 11 out of the 20 fastest-growing economies on the planet, has 700 million cell phones, and its billion-plus population will double by 2050.
 Can Abramowitz be that on target “impact businessman” whose business chutzpah helps make a better world?
-Can he successfully work with the power brokers of his world – from Trump and Netanyahu to assorted African ex-dictators – without losing his soul?
+Can he successfully work with the power brokers of his world – including assorted African ex-dictators – without losing his soul?

 Our need now